rigel-star/fangohttp/README.md

 second one takes function pointer which handles the behavior of that URL(home(), about(), and projects() in our example).

-For example: `127.0.0.1/about.html` will be handled by home() because in path() function(main function in main.c), "/about" is given as first argument to path and about() function is given as second argument.
+For example: `127.0.0.1/about.html` will be handled by about() because in path() function, "/about" is given as first argument to path and about() function is given as second argument.